byu-dml/d3m-analytics/README.md

 The extraction will be pickled to `--out-dir`, and is a dictionary of pipeline run digests to pipeline runs.

-If `--dont-enforce-ids` is included, the system will not throw an error if a document does not have a digest.
+If `--dont-enforce-ids` is included, the system will not throw an error if a document does not have an ID/digest (not recommended).

 ### Analyze an Extraction